Grasshopper Grid Components¶

 here.
 They can all be found under the Vector > Grid dropdown.
 Each of these components

-have two outputs: Cells
+have two outputs: Cells and Points.

 The biggest difference between the grid components and the vector-based grids we’re talking about is that the vector-based grids are generated as linear combinations of basis vectors, but the Grasshopper component grids are generated by tiling the geometry that connects the grid points (i.e.: the grid cells).